aiminhTech/pkm/pages/Angular.md

 				- `imports: [CommonModule, RouterModule]`: Imports necessary modules for common Angular directives and routing capabilities.
 				- `<router-outlet/>`: A placeholder where the routed component (in this case, `GreetingsComponent` for the default path) will be displayed.
 	- ### RouterLink
+	  collapsed:: true
-		- create clickable links using the router link directive
+		- Create clickable links using the *router link directive*
+		- A *route link* might be used instead of an `href` attribute when we want to navigate between routes without reloading the page
 		- ```ts
 		  //app.component.ts
 		  @Component({